mrbeewer/python-spotify-stats/README.md

 ## Description
 Random demo project using the Spotipy library to create a simple little visual similar to Spotify wrapped, but limited to only the top tracks, top genres, and top artists.

+NOTE: This project is mirrored on both my GitHub and GitLab repositories as it is a demo.

 ## Visuals
 ![Simple visual with top 5 tracks, top 3 genres, and top 5 artists with circle packing](simple_visual.png)